-The proposed development is of an exceptional architectural design quality as determined by Council and the Design Advisory Committee.
+development is of an exceptional architectural design quality as determined by Council n Advisory Committee.

-The building has been conceived in a classic podium base and tower arrangement with all levels highly articulated to the benefit both the pedestrian experience and the views of the development in its greater context.
-A fluid design provides unique visual interest and complimentary architectural languages between the podium and tower.
-The innovative organic form and its dynamic façade have been developed to reduce bulk while creating a new benchmark for progressive design in the precinct.
+s been conceived in a classic podium base and tower arrangement with all levels highly ne benefit both the pedestrian experience and the views of the development in its greater design provides unique visual interest and complimentary architectural languages between a tower.
+The innovative organic form and its dynamic façade have been developed to reduce ting a new benchmark for progressive design in the precinct.

-Activation of the Mill Point Road frontage is integral to the design of the podium through articulation of canopies, entries and landscaping.
-Nine new serviced apartment units have been provided across the podiums West elevation facing Mill Point Road in lieu of architectural screening and car parking.
-These boutique 'tree top' apartments further activate the street frontage through the use of large balconies and glazing.

-At the top of the podium extensive balconies will provide a platform for soft landscaping as well as an amenities area for the serviced apartments.
-The urban location and density of the development has reduced the areas available for natural landscaping, however the use of extensive planter boxes and an outdoor pool and seating areas at level 4 will create a dynamic natural component to the design.
-It is intentional that this planting will soften the view for residents looking down from balconies above.
-A Landscape architect will be engaged to provide further direction on tree and planting selections.
+e Mill Point Road frontage is integral to the design of the podium through articulation of es and landscaping.
+Nine new serviced apartment units have been provided across the elevation facing Mill Point Road in lieu of architectural screening and car parking.
+These top' apartments further activate the street frontage through the use of large balconies and e podium extensive balconies will provide a platform for soft landscaping as well as an for the serviced apartments.
+The urban location and density of the development has reduced ble for natural landscaping, however the use of extensive planter boxes and an outdoor pool as at level 4 will create a dynamic natural component to the design.
+It is intentional that this ften the view for residents looking down from balconies above.
+A Landscape architect will be vide further direction on tree and planting selections.

-Both Podium and Tower use a consistent organic architectural language that will deliver a striking façade to Perth's built environment.
-A mix of refined edges, an undulating perforated skin, semi-frame-less balustrades and extensive glazing break down the mass of the apartment levels.
-Elegant curves in the building's planning merge the boundaries between one elevation and the next further softening the overall bulk and scale.
+nd Tower use a consistent organic architectural language that will deliver a striking façade to vironment.
+A mix of refined edges, an undulating perforated skin, semi frame-less balustrades glazing break down the mass of the apartment levels.
+Elegant curves in the building's planning and aries between one elevation and the next further softening the overall bulk and scale.

-The design also uses curves to express the elevations with a sweeping balustrade that alternates between glass and perforated screens around the perimeter of the tower.
-This homogeneous organic language extends the full height of the tower creating dynamic façades with movement and integrity.
+buses curves to express the elevations with a sweeping balustrade that alternates between brated screens around the perimeter of the tower.
+This homogeneous organic language extends of the tower creating dynamic façades with movement and integrity.